-In February 2019, Kosmos and BP signed Carry Advance Agreements with the national oil companies of Mauritania and Senegal, which obligate us separately to finance the respective national oil companies' share of certain development costs.
-Kosmos' total share for the two agreements combined originally estimated at approximately \$300.0 million, of which \$259.2 million has been incurred through December 31, 2023, excluding accrued interest.
+In February 2019, Kosmos and BP signed Carry Advance Agreements with the national oil companies of Mauritania and Senegal, which obligate us separately to finance the respective national oil companies' share of certain GTA Phase 1 development costs.
+Kosmos' total share for the two agreements combined currently estimated at approximately \$370.0 million, of which \$280.1 million has been incurred through December 31, 2024, excluding accrued interest.
 These amounts are expected to be repaid through the national oil companies' share of future revenues.